Linear algebra libraries

 The Butcher tableau is a table that summarizes the coefficients of the method

-Each column tells us how much to weight the output of the corresponding previous row when computing that row.
+Each column of the tableau tells us how much to weight the output of the corresponding previous row when computing that row.

 \begin{array} {c|c} 0 & 0\ \hline & 1 \end{array}